GrantBaum/MyMICDS-Admin-Pannel/README.md

-A fresh new repository for a MyMICDS Admin Pannel, implemented in TypeScript and Node.js
+A fresh new repository for a MyMICDS Admin Pannel, implemented in TypeScript and Node.js.
+I would appreciate if you made pull requests and dont just put everything in master, even if you have permissions.
+It just helps me keep track of changes.
+Thanks!